 Guaranteed annuity period (Guaranteed minimum payment period)

 When you take out an annuity you will have the option for your income payments to be payable for a minimum number of years, even if you die.
 This is sometimes known as a guaranteed minimum payment period or guaranteed annuity period.
-You can choose a guaranteed payment period of between 1 and 30 years, however, some providers will only offer a 5 or 10 year guaranteed payment period.
+You can choose a guaranteed payment period of between 1 and 30 years.
+However, some providers will only offer a 5 or 10 year guaranteed payment period.
 For example, if you selected a single life annuity, chose to add a 10 year guaranteed payment period and die after 5 years, your annuity income will continue to be paid to your named beneficiary or estate for a further 5 years after your death.

 How to compare guaranteed annuities with Annuity Ready